BrunoGomesCoelho/flying-information/README.md

 General comments/choices can be found on [notes.md](https://github.com/BrunoGomesCoelho/flying-information/blob/master/notes.md)

 # Code structure
-All the scraping is done with the help of scraping.py and the model trained and tested in learn_category.py
+All the scraping is done with the help of `scraping.py` and the model trained and tested in `learn_category.py`

 # Requirements
 python3 and the following packages: XGBoost, pandas, sklearn, json, urllib3, bs4

+All of them should be easily instalable with `pip3 install PACKAGE` if not already present.

 # Running
 First run